+The following flow chart summarizes the investigation steps with a heartbeat task:
-Make one of the RTOS tasks acts like a heartbeat: create a dedicated task and make it report in some way at a regular pace (print a message on standard output, blink an LED, use SystemView, etc.).

-If the heartbeat is still running when the UI freeze occurs, we can go a step further and check whether the Core Engine is still scheduling Java threads or not.
+- (1) Make one of the RTOS tasks acts like a heartbeat: create a dedicated task and make it report in some way at a regular pace (print a message on standard output, blink an LED, use SystemView, etc.).
+Set the heartbeat task priority to the same priority as the Core Engine task. - (2) In this configuration, if the heartbeat is still running when the UI freeze occurs, we can go a step further and check whether the Core Engine is still scheduling Java threads or not.
+See next section Check Java Threads Scheduling. - (3) If the heartbeat doesn't run when the UI freeze occurs, set the heartbeat task priority to the maximum priority.

-If you use task priorities for the RTOS tasks management, ensure that the priority of the RTOS task is equal to or lower than the priority of the Core Engine task.

-If the RTOS task of the heartbeat doesn't run when:

-- the priority is the highest than any other tasks, then the RTOS scheduler is not scheduling anything. - the priority is the same as the Core Engine, and other tasks with a higher priority exist, then one or more RTOS tasks are causing starvation by taking all the resources.
+Warning: Some RTOS use a task to schedule the RTOS timers.
+The heartbeat task priority must be lower than the RTOS timers priority.

+- (4) In this configuration, if the heartbeat is still running when the UI freeze occurs, then an RTOS task with a priority higher than the Core Engine task keeps using the CPU.
+Use the RTOS specific tools to identify what is the faulty task. - (5) If the heartbeat doesn't run when the UI freeze occurs, then the RTOS scheduler is not scheduling anything.
+This can be caused by an RTOS timer task or an interrupt handler that never returns, or a crash of the RTOS scheduler.